nicolodalvit/nicolodalvit.github.io/index.md

 ### Research Papers

-1. "**When the Market Goes Down: Aggregate Uncertainty and Micro-Dynamics.**".
+1. "**When the Market Goes Down: Aggregate Uncertainty and the Micro-Dynamics of Firms.**".

 2. "**Income Tax Progressivity as a Stabilizer of Labor Income Risk**", with [Julien Pascal](https://julienpascal.github.io/) - 2nd draft coming soon ([Poster](poster_sam_2018_Dalvit_Pascal.pdf)).